 When an ACH transfer fails, maybe because of insufficient or unavailable funds, the beneficiary is alerted instantly.
 This is not the case with other methods of fund transfer.
 Recipients are not sure if the funds they have received are genuinely settled and uncontested.
 As a result, businesses may have issues managing their cash flow, or even worse, may have funds it has already received and spent reversed out of their account because of a dispute.

 They are generally cheaper than checks and paying with your credit card.
 For individuals, most of the transactions you carry out are free.
 Although, some financial institutions may apply a small fee of about 3 dollars per transaction.
 It’s even cheaper for businesses – usually between 25 and 50 cents.

 Recently, more people are increasingly using them for person-to-person transactions.
 Payment services providers like Paypal, Square Cash and Venmo, enables you to make payment to others seamlessly without using checks, credit or debit card or physical cash

 In summary, ACH transfers refer to electronic payments.
 And as the world becomes increasingly digitalized, ACH transactions have become the standard for moving funds.
 Therefore, you won’t have to go through the stress of writing a check to settle your rent and sending it through the mail.
-You can send some money to your stranded brother, and hell get it almost instantly.
-ACH transfer has made sending and receiving payment faster, easier and safer.
+You can send some money to your stranded brother, and he’ll get it almost instantly.
+It has made sending and receiving payment faster, easier and safer.

 Although they are very secure and inexpensive, they can be slower than other funds transfer alternatives.
 As a businessman or individual, you should consider the best options – ACH transfers, checks, cash and wire transfers that best suits your needs at the time.